Losing the most beautiful part of our life, our father!

 last meeting I would have with Papa.

-better if I could have spent more time with him.
+better if I had been able to spend more time with him.

 He was a man with the cleanest of

-had got this tender for a huge project.
+had gotten this tender for a huge project.
 On the day he had to commence the

-refusing to take his calls and taking him along.
+refusing to take his calls and take him along.
 It was evident that he had

 him then and there.